Frequently Asked Questions

 Depending on its natural state, every vintage rug is closely inspected to determine how best to categorize it, based on its color vibrancy, patterns, and style.
 Some rugs undergo a second dyeing process to give the colors added vibrancy.

-For our Revival-Made rugs, we’ve taken everything we’ve learned from sourcing thousands of vintage rugs and applied it to collaborating with trusted partners on new ones.
-This means you can expect the same handwoven and hand-knotted quality of our vintage rugs, made under ethical conditions using all-natural materials, dyed with lab-tested, eco-friendly, azo-free free dyes.
+For our Studio Revival rugs, we’ve taken everything we’ve learned from sourcing thousands of vintage rugs and applied it to collaborating with trusted partners on new ones.
+This means you can expect the same high quality of our vintage rugs, made under ethical conditions using all-natural materials, dyed with lab-tested, eco-friendly, azo-free free dyes.

-Our new rugs are handwoven with the same exacting artisanal standards of our vintage pieces.
-By operating in-country in India and Turkey we are able to vet our weaving partners closely and visit them on a monthly basis to ensure they meet our ethical and eco-standards.
+Our new rugs are woven with the same exacting artisanal standards of our vintage pieces.
+By operating in-country in India, Morocco and Turkey we are able to vet our weaving partners closely and visit them on a monthly basis to ensure they meet our ethical and eco-standards.

 As a minimum requirement, the larger weaving houses we work with must be certified by one or more of the following internationally recognized organizations: GoodWeave India, Craft Mark, Fairtrade, and/or Social Accountability International.